rust-lang/rust/doc/tutorial.md

 straightforward both in concept and in implementation, but has significant costs.
 Languages that take this approach tend to aggressively pursue ways to ameliorate allocation costs (think the Java Virtual Machine).
-Rust supports this strategy with _shared
+Rust supports this strategy with _managed
-boxes_: memory allocated on the heap that may be referred to (shared) by multiple variables.
+boxes_: memory allocated on the heap whose lifetime is managed by the garbage collector.

 By comparison, languages like C++ offer very precise control over where objects are allocated.
 In particular, it is common to put them